KGH1113/ai-bitcoin/README.md

 ```

 5️⃣ **Set up the database using Prisma:**
-If using Prisma for database management, push the schema to your SQLite database:
+For database management, push the schema to your SQLite database:
 ```sh
 prisma db push
 ```